 While the Samsung 860 EVO performed somewhat better in some tests and is certified to withstand greater use over time, the WD Blue is a more affordable choice that performs functionally equally in day-to-day use for the majority of consumers.
 It lacks hardware encryption and is not available in a 4TB configuration, although those are minor points.

 Overall, there is very little performance difference between the WD Digital Blue and the other drives we evaluated, thus it is more prudent to focus on value.
-The WD Blue achieves the ideal balance of performance, affordability, and a lengthy guarantee, making it the best option for the majority of people right now.
+The WD Blue is the best choice for most people right now because it strikes the right balance between performance, price, and a long warranty.

 You May Also Like: How To Fix Your Broken Phone USB Charging Port?